-Richard C. Atkinson, Ph.D.
+RICHARD C. ATKINSON, PH.D.
 Dr. Atkinson has been the chancellor of the University of California at San Diego since July, 1980.
 He is a director of Qualcomm, Inc. Before joining UCSD, he served as director of the National Science Foundation.
 He is a former long-term member of the faculty at Stanford University.

-Age 65 Director since 1992 Chairman of the Audit Committee and Member of the Executive Committee
+Chairman of the Audit Committee and Member of the Executive Committee